-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to relevant members of staff.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to members of staff when joining the business.
 All Directors have been briefed on the subject.
 Training provided is recorded on individuals training records and Training charts